alefeans/lb/README.md

         Health check endpoint (e.g "/health-check") (default "/")
 ```

-The [be](/be/) directory contains some simple HTML files that can be used by Python's built-in web servers for testing purposes.
-See an example of the usage:
+The [be](/be/) directory contains some simple HTML files that can be used by web servers for testing purposes.
+See an example of the usage of Python's built-in web servers:

 ![](/docs/lb.gif)